 Note: All clinical electives completed in graduate school, regardless of format, must be approved by the student’s Advisory Dean.
 Deviations from the policy stated above require advanced approval by both the student’s advisory dean and graduate advisor.

 To receive credit for the clerkship, students must complete evaluations for both the medical school and for the MSTP.
 While the medical school evaluation provides valuable feedback to the preceptor, the MSTP evaluation will be used exclusively for internal purposes, for the benefit of the program and other MSTP students.

 Years 4, 5, (and 6) (Graduate School)

 As thesis research nears completion, students are encouraged to work closely with their thesis committee to ensure that the goals of graduate training have been reached.
 Submission and publication of manuscripts in peer-reviewed journals, presentation of work at national meetings, and completion of the thesis document represent important milestones in this process.
+Indeed, MD/PhD students are required to have a minimum of one first-author paper submitted at the time they defend their thesis.
 Students should consult with the graduate office regarding proper thesis formatting and the timing of thesis submission and scheduling the final thesis defense.
 This should be done well in advance since there are University imposed blackout dates for conducting the thesis examination.